bahmutov/cypress-examples/docs/recipes/debug-cy-get-contains.md

   - ⚠️ make sure to switch the context to "Your project"
   - does it find a single element or multiple elements?
 - check if you are inside [cy.within](https://on.cypress.io/within) context, which limits your queries to part of the DOM
+- check if there are unexpected elements matching the selector
 - check the HTML text on the page for multiple whitespace characters.
 They might cause problems for `cy.contains`
 - check if the HTML text is in the right case.
 Sometimes the text in the DOM is one case, and the displayed case is controlled by the CSS